Murder of Shanda Sharer: Melinda Loveless

 The extent of Larry's abuse of his daughters and other children is unclear.
 Various court testimonies claimed he fondled Melinda as an infant, molested Marjorie's 13-year-old sister early in the marriage, and molested the girls' cousin Teddy from age 10 to 14.
 Both older girls said he molested them, though Melinda did not admit this ever happened to her.
 She slept in bed with him until he abandoned his family when she was 14.
 In court, Teddy described an incident in which Larry tied all three sisters in a garage and raped them in succession; however, the sisters did not confirm this account.
 Larry was verbally abusive to his daughters and fired a handgun in the direction of Melinda's older sister Michelle when she was seven, intentionally missing her.
 He would also embarrass his children by finding their underwear and smelling it in front of other family members.

 For two years, beginning when Melinda was five, the family was deeply involved in the Graceland Baptist Church.
 Larry and Marjorie gave full confession and renounced drinking and swinging while they were members.
-Larry became a Baptist lay preacher and Marjorie became the school nurse.
+Larry became a baptist lay preacher and Marjorie became the school nurse.
 The church later arranged for Melinda to be taken to a motel room with a 50-year-old man for a five-hour exorcism.
 Larry became a marriage counselor with the church and acquired a reputation for being too forward with women, eventually attempting to rape one of them.
 After that incident, the Loveless parents left the church and returned to their former professions and drinking.

 In November 1990, after Larry was caught spying on Melinda and a friend, Marjorie attacked him with a knife; he was sent to the hospital after he attempted to grab it.
 She then attempted suicide again, and her daughters called authorities.
 After this incident, Larry filed for divorce and moved to Avon Park, Florida.
 Melinda felt crushed, especially when Larry remarried.
-He sent letters to her for a while, playing on her emotions, but eventually severed all contact with her, and in December 1998, he died.
+He sent letters to her for a while, but eventually severed all contact with her.
+Larry was killed in a car crash in St. Louis, Missouri, on December 16, 1998.